clarkgrubb/data-tools/doc/TOUR.md

 <a name="xlsx"/>
 ## xlsx

 XLSX is the default format used by Excel since 2007.
 Most other spreadsheet applications can read it.
-It is a standardized format, and it probably the most commonly encountered spreadsheet format.

 XLSX is a ZIP archive of mostly XML files.
 The `unzip -l` command can be used to inspect the archive.